-If after the phone call with the ABFAS representative, the candidate determines to continue to pursue an appeal, the candidate must, no later than 55 calendar days after the Case Review Results Release Date, submit Final Comments via the online submission portal, explaining the candidate's basis for appeal of each case.
-Neither the candidate's Initial nor Final Comments may include, and ABFAS will not consider, any additional documentation not originally submitted as part of the Case Review submission, unless ABFAS requests the appellant to upload the documentation.
+If after the phone call with the ABFAS representative, the candidate determines to continue to pursue an appeal, the candidate must, no later than 55 calendar days after the Case Review Results Release Date, submit their Final Comments via the online submission portal by reviewing and editing the "My Comments" section as needed, explaining the candidate's basis for appeal of each case.
+The candidate's "My Comments" section may not include, and ABFAS will not consider, any additional documentation not originally submitted as part of the Case Review submission, unless ABFAS requests the appellant to upload the documentation.

-After submitting the Final Comments, candidates can either click "Continue to Payment" to initiate the payment process, or they can return to the "Home Page" if they need to submit final appeals for the other Case Review exams (if applicable).
+After submitting the Final Comments, candidates can either click "Continue to Payment" to initiate the payment process, or they can return to the "Home Page" if they need to submit final appeals for the other Case Review exam (if applicable).